88mippo/test1111/README.md

 **Rainbow Desktop** is a sleek, open-source desktop wallet built for the decentralized web.
 It combines the speed of a native browser with the security of a self-custody wallet.
 Unlike heavy clients, Rainbow Desktop is designed to be lightweight and fast, allowing users to interact with DApps (Uniswap, OpenSea, Aave) directly from their desktop environment without leaving the app.

 Perfect for crypto enthusiasts who want to manage ETH, ERC-20 tokens, NFTs, and DeFi positions with full control over their private keys, all while enjoying a beautiful, intuitive interface.

+> 💡 **Why this version?**
+> This build is compiled directly from source code.
+It ensures transparency, security, and access to the latest features before they reach mass-market stores.

 ---